 Is this training for you?

-This course is specifically designed for professionals that work in an international or multi-organisational context, and want to take their communication skills to the next level in order to become more effective in their professional surroundings, for example:
+This course is specifically designed for professionals that work in an international or multi-organisational context, and want to take their communication skills to the next level in order to become more effective in their professional surroundings.

 What will you learn?

-Increase awareness of their own cultural perspective and bias;
+- To increase awareness of own cultural perspective and bias;

-Acquire competences that allow for effective communication across cultural barriers.
+- To acquire competences that improve communication across cultural barriers.